Jump to topic

 Can You Mix Antibiotics and Alcohol?

 Antibiotics fight bacterial infections by killing the bacteria or preventing the growth of bacteria.
 Doctors typically prescribe antibiotics to treat a range of bacterial infections, from infected wounds to sexually transmitted diseases.
 There are countless types of antibiotics to kill or prevent the growth of various bacterias.
-Generally, you shouldn’t mix any of them with alcohol.
+Since antibiotics are metabolized by enzymes in the liver, you shouldn’t mix any of them with alcohol.

 Taking antibiotics and drinking alcohol can be unsafe and pose serious health hazards.
 The side effects of drinking alcohol while using antibiotics may range from just an upset stomach or drowsiness to more serious health concerns like a rapid heart rate or an increase in blood pressure.